 Electrical panels are high on the list for most home inspectors.
 Poor home wiring could be both hazardous and a major fire danger.
 On top of that, electrical work that is not up to code in a home can cause issues with outlets, electronics, lighting, and appliances.
 Having a house that is properly wired is necessary, especially if you are putting your home on the market.
 If your home fails an inspection due to the electrical panels, contact your local electrician for an estimate on how to get your home’s electrical work up to par!

 Structural issues in the home are another reason for concern.
 These could come in the form of poor grading––your home not being level––or foundational issues.
 These violations could put your home at risk of flooding during rain or snow storms.
 Address these issues immediately before listing your home.

 Your roof is the first layer of protection against the elements.
 A compromised roof could and will leave your home vulnerable to water damage, hard-to-regulate temperatures, and even pests.
-Taking care of any roofing damage by either having it repaired or replaced is going to be necessary if you want to sell your home for a high asking price.
+Taking care of any roofing damage by either having it repaired by a professional roofing contractor or replaced is going to be necessary if you want to sell your home for a high asking price.